SeanKilleen/seankilleen.github.io/_posts/2011-12-09-building-a-build-process-part-1-introduction.markdown

 ---

-*[This is the first article in [a series of articles](http://skwordpresstoghost.azurewebsites.net/search/label/building%20a%20build%20process) I'll be doing about building a Build Process for an application.
-You can refer here at any point for all of the published articles in the series.*

 ***Under Construction:**The language in these posts may be a little terse at first, but I'll be fleshing it out over time -- be sure to check back!]*

 ###Why Undertake This (Plus: Look at my Presentation!)